lixintaozz/gopl.io/README.md

-# The Go Programming Language
+# The Go Programming Language(for Recording my notes and codes)

 This repository provides the downloadable example programs for the book, "The Go Programming Language"; see http://www.gopl.io.